ragalina/cse15l-lab-reports/lab-report-1-week-1.md

 You should then see this text:
 ![Image of Login](lab-report-1/1-acc-login.png)

 The 201, 202, & 203 refer to the 3 computers that you can log in to.
-The number of users may vary when compared to when others logged in, but the load averages are fairly consistent between people.
+The number of users may vary when compared to when others logged in, but the load averages are fairly consistent.

 ## Run Some Commands
 After you log in, try running some commands in the remote system!